 • Proof you are a City & County of Denver resident

 • Provide information about the cause of your housing crisis and financial need

 • And other supporting documents as each case may be different

 4. Complete the application form and send it back as directed.
 Your application will not be processed until ALL required and requested information is provided and the file is complete.
 A housing counselor/resource navigator will contact you regarding the need and status of your application.
-Once an application is complete and approved, the financial assistance will be issued directly to the Landlord and or the Utility provider within 24 working hours.
+Once an application is complete and approved, the financial assistance will be issued directly to the Landlord and or the Utility provider within 3 business days.
 Program Qualification

 1. There is an Income Limit.
 Your household cannot make more than 80% of the area median income as determined by HUD/City.